dotnet/docs-maui/docs/windows/platform-specifics/inputview-reading-order.md

 # InputView reading order on Windows

-This .NET Multi-platform App UI (.NET MAUI) Windows platform-specific enables the reading order (left-to-right or right-to-left) of bidirectional text in `Entry`, `Editor`, and `Label` objects to be detected dynamically.
-It's consumed in XAML by setting the `InputView.DetectReadingOrderFromContent` (for `Entry` and `Editor` objects) or `Label.DetectReadingOrderFromContent` attached property to a `boolean` value:
+This .NET Multi-platform App UI (.NET MAUI) Windows platform-specific enables the reading order (left-to-right or right-to-left) of bidirectional text in <xref:Microsoft.Maui.Controls.Entry>, <xref:Microsoft.Maui.Controls.Editor>, and <xref:Microsoft.Maui.Controls.Label> objects to be detected dynamically.
+It's consumed in XAML by setting the `InputView.DetectReadingOrderFromContent` (for <xref:Microsoft.Maui.Controls.Entry> and <xref:Microsoft.Maui.Controls.Editor> objects) or `Label.DetectReadingOrderFromContent` attached property to a `boolean` value:

 ```xaml
 <ContentPage ...